Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 Research Timing: Why the Order of Effects Matters

-One practical consideration when researching a combined preparation is that BPC-157's angiogenesis-related effects and TB-500's cell-migration effects are generally proposed to operate on different timescales — cell migration can begin essentially immediately in a research model, while angiogenesis is a comparatively slower signalling cascade.
-Researchers designing protocols around the combined blend should account for this rather than assuming both mechanisms unfold on the same schedule.
+One practical consideration when researching a combined preparation is that BPC-157's angiogenesis-related effects and TB-500's cell-migration effects are generally proposed to operate on different timescales.

 How This Differs From GLOW and KLOW